Château Tire Pé - Vin de France La Nomade 2019/2020

 About the estate:

-At the very end of the Saint-Macaire hillsides, near La Réole, the terroir of Hélène and David Barrault's small estate is something of a curiosity.
-The soil, dotted with almost surface-level limestone, on which the very classic Merlot, Malbec, and Cabernet Franc varieties are planted, has a remarkable identity.
-In addition, in 2012 the couple planted mass selections of rare grape varieties, unearthed from the depths of Gironde's ampelography.
-Finding the plants was no easy task, but the result in the bottle lives up to expectations.
-Nothing is ordinary on the estate, neither the grape varieties nor the methods of aging in demi-muid barrels, concrete vats, and jars.
+At the very edge of the Saint-Macaire hillsides, near La Réole, the terroir of Hélène and David Barrault’s small estate is something of a curiosity.
+The soil, studded with limestone that nearly reaches the surface and planted with the classic Merlot, Malbec, and Cabernet Franc, possesses a remarkable identity.
+Moreover, in 2012 the couple planted massal selections of rare grape varieties, unearthed from the depths of Gironde’s ampelography.
+Finding the vines was no small feat, but the result in the bottle lives up to expectations.
+Nothing about the estate is ordinary—neither the grape varieties nor the aging methods, which include demi-muids, concrete tanks, and earthenware jars.